Skip to main content

 The Warden Berry Prize for Reservists:

-A cash prize (£500) is open to serving personnel of any age in the Royal Naval Reserve (RNR), Royal Marines Reserve (RMR), University Royal Naval Units (URNU).
-The aim of the prize is to encourage Reservists to submit articles about maritime and geo-strategic affairs, the roles of reserves in military and naval operations, and matters in their civilian employment from which the service could usefully learn.
+Open to serving personnel of any age in the Royal Naval Reserve (RNR), Royal Marines Reserve (RMR) and University Royal Naval Units (URNU).
+The aim of the prize (£500) is to encourage Reservists to submit articles about Maritime and geo-strategic affairs, the roles of reserves in military and naval operations, and matters of their civilian employment from which the service could usefully learn.

 The Professor Eric Grove Memorial Prize: